Writing Center FAQs

 What is the Writing Center?

-The Writing Center is a place where students can get one-on-one help with their writing projects from a trained student tutor.
-Tutors help both with papers and presentations for classes as well as other professional writing like resumes and application letters, for example.
+The Writing Center is a place where students can get free, one-on-one help with their writing projects from a trained student tutor.
+Tutors help both with papers and presentations for classes as well as other professional writing, for example, resumes and application letters.

 Where is the Writing Center?